rapid7/metasploit-framework/documentation/modules/post/windows/gather/enum_applications.md

 ## Vulnerable Application

-  This module will enumerate all installed applications
+  This module will enumerate all installed applications on a Windows system.

 ## Verification Steps
   1. Start `msfconsole`